suizokukan/katal/README.md

 #(7) history / future versions

+    v 0.2.7 (2016_01_17) : fixed a critical bug

+        o modified main() so that this function doesn't have any argument, allowing the setup.py to define a valid entry-point in the program.
+Added a warning in main() so that this error does not occur anymore.

+        o 6 tests, pylint=10.0 for the three Python scripts o version packaged and sent to Pypi (https://pypi.python.org/pypi/Katal)

     v 0.2.6 (2016_01_17) : reduced the number of global constants

         o removed FULLNAME_DATABASE, TARGET_PATH,SOURCE_PATH, SOURCENAME_MAXLENGTH,